tomshaffner/PiThermalCam/index.md

 There are a few next steps for development that have not (to date) been undertaken.
 Pull requests that complete these would be welcome:

-1. Add double-click save option in local version: The web-version of the OpenCV code has been set up to enable saving not only via the 's' key, but also via double-clicking the image itself.
-This would be a particularly useful function on the local OpenCV version as well, as it would enable a touchscreen double-tap picture saving.
-Initial attempts to replicate the approach used in the web version didn't work in the local version, but it would be worth completing these.
-2. Test OpenCV Pip Install: The above approach was used via the manual installation of OpenCV, but this approach is extremely cumbersome.
-Testing of the pip installation approach, both to verify it works and to compare the speed, would be extremely useful.
-If this did work the library would be switched to use it as the default install method, which would be far simpler and faster.
-3. Convert library to pip-installable package: Related to 2), if pip install for all dependencies could be possible, the library could be easily converted to a package that could be hung on PyPI.
-This would enable those would bought the camera to wire it up, install the apt-get dependencies, and then install this library directly from PiPI and be up and running in minutes.
-A few steps would likely be necessary for this in addition to completing number 2 above:
-  - Convert library to package (requirements.txt is already set up with this conversion in mind, once the pip-installed version of OpenCV is verified to work)
-  - Set up scripts that copy icons to desktop and ensure they're executable
-  - Update paths (in config file and icons) to reflect pip installation location
-  - Determine if other methods are necessary for running Matlab, OpenCV local, and OpenCV Web version
+1. Look into camera speed more.
+The article on which the Matplotlib approach was based had a useful discussion of framerate and camera speed.
+In the author's case, a much higher baudrate and some tweaking of the size of the final image could result in much better framerates than I ever achieved.
+Easier options to tweak all these factors in the library are worth setting up.
-4. Set up security camera mode: The web server version of the library can currently be used as a basic security camera version, but another mode could be added to do this more effectively.
+2. Set up a security camera mode: The web server version of the library can currently be used as a basic security camera version, but another mode could be added to do this more effectively.
 In particular, the article used to set up the web server version could be mirrored to check and see where movement is occurring in the frame and where the background is remaining unchanged.
 This could also then be set up to raise a warning of some sort when movement is detected.
+2. Convert security camera mode to enable viewing it outside the local wifi network.

-Of note on this fourth point, the normal use of the camera indicates some measure of noise that's greater than a typical (non-thermal) camera experiences, so the approach used in the original article on this topic would likely need to be enhanced to allow for greater noise levels without triggering.
+Of note on the second point, the normal use of the camera indicates some measure of noise that's greater than a typical (non-thermal) camera experiences, so the approach used in the original article on this topic would likely need to be enhanced to allow for greater noise levels without triggering.
 Similarly, the fact that temperatures are shown in a relative way might impact how movement works.
 And finally, temperature fluctuations of the general environment throughout the day would need to be accounted for to avoid beams of sun or the simple onset of a wind or night being viewed as motion.

 [_Back to Table of Contents_](#contents)
 ## Issue Reporting